The Lyrics: 1956 to the Present: Reception

-David Kirby of The Washington Post praised the book and said that "Reading The Lyrics is like standing in a master chef’s kitchen as he prepares a dish, adding a dash of this and a spoonful of that and talking to us so winningly that we don’t realize till later that he has withheld an ingredient, one that, because he was so deeply engaged himself, he didn’t know he was withholding."
+David Kirby of The Washington Post praised the book and wrote: "Reading The Lyrics is like standing in a master chef’s kitchen as he prepares a dish, adding a dash of this and a spoonful of that and talking to us so winningly that we don’t realize till later that he has withheld an ingredient, one that, because he was so deeply engaged himself, he didn’t know he was withholding."

 Blake Morrison wrote in a review for the Guardian that the stories recalled by McCartney are unusual and entertaining:

 Getting it down, he used dummy words: what became "Yesterday all my troubles seemed so far away" began as "scrambled eggs, oh my baby, how I love your legs".
 The backstories to the songs are often as interesting as the lyrics.
 With "Ticket to Ride" he and John were also thinking about a trip they'd made to Ryde, on the Isle of Wight; "Blackbird", with its "broken wings", was written after the assassination of Martin Luther King; "Hey Jude" was originally "Hey Jules" and written for the young Julian Lennon after John had divorced Cynthia; the portrait of a community in "Penny Lane" took its bearings from Dylan Thomas's Under Milk Wood while "She's Leaving Home" 'was almost like a shooting script for the Wednesday Play'.

-Morrison concluded in his review that "Stripped of the music, the words on the page can look random or banal.
+Morrison concluded: "Stripped of the music, the words on the page can look random or banal.
 But at best he's a wonderfully versatile lyricist: troubadour, comedian, elegist, social commentator, pasticheur.
 And anyone with even half an interest in the Beatles will find The Lyrics fascinating."